Los Angeles County WIC Data

-In Los Angeles County (LAC), WIC currently serves approximately 67% of all infants and about half of all children ages one to five, translating into approximately 600,000 individuals and 400,000 families each month.
 WIC organizations are devoted to improving nutrition and health among pregnant women and young children.
-The following seven local agency WIC Programs provide these services in LAC in over 90 sites virtually every low-income neighborhood across the County:
+The following seven local agency WIC Programs provide these services in L.A.
+County in about 80 sites across the County:

 - Antelope Valley Hospital WIC Program